Connecticut Court Records

 - FRC transfer number

 To obtain an FRC transfer number, contact the bankruptcy court that decided the case.
 If the court cannot get the transfer number due to the age of the case, note this in the request sent.
-The search is for free, and requestors should not send any fees credit card information.
+The search is free, and requestors should not send any fees or credit card information.
 Designated staff members typically disclose applicable fees before making copies.

 How do I Find Out if My Bankruptcy Case is Closed in Connecticut?